 Billet Family Information

-The Maple Grove Energy is now taking host family applications for the 2014-2015 year.
+The Blaine Energy is now taking host family applications for the 2014-2015 year.
 As we embark on our 3rd season the Housing Director is seeking families willing to open their homes to Energy Junior Hockey athletes.
 These billet families will be an integral part of the success of the organization.

 It is the goal of the Energy Hockey to provide its athletes with the best education possible while teaching them the necessary skills and knowledge required to become an elite hockey player.
 Through the sport of hockey we will teach our athletes teamwork, leadership, and respect while taking part in the experience of a lifetime.